 Our Historic Home

-The building at 317 Main follows in this tradition with solid frame construction, a hipped roof, polygonal cupola, brick chimneys, clapboard siding, and a granite foundation.
-Originally, the house had three porches with denticulated cornices.
-The front facade faces south and includes two large bay windows (a common feature of the Italianate style, intended to suggest a piano nobile) flanked by louvered shutters and arched panel surrounds.
-This front room currently houses our Café – a pleasant, sunny place in which to read, relax or work.
+The building features solid frame construction, a hipped roof, polygonal cupola, brick chimneys, clapboard siding, and a granite foundation.
+Originally, the house had three porches.
+The front facade faces south and includes two large bay windows flanked by louvered shutters and arched panel surrounds.
+One of the front parlor rooms currently houses our Café – a pleasant, sunny place in which to read, relax or work.